Maxine Thévenot

 Curriculum Vitae

-Dr. Maxine Thévenot is Founding and Artistic Director of Polyphony: Voices of New Mexico, the state’s first professional resident vocal ensemble, and an adjunct faculty member at the University of New Mexico, where she teaches pipe organ to those curious.
-Previously Dr. Thévenot was director of the UNM women’s choir, Las Cantantes from 2006-2020.
+A highly sought-after and regarded choral conductor, chorus master, and guest clinician, Dr. Maxine Thévenot is the Founding and Artistic Director of Polyphony: Voices of New Mexico, the state’s first professional resident vocal ensemble.
+She serves as a part-time member at the University of New Mexico, where she teaches pipe organ.
+She previously taught music theory and music history and, from 2006 – 2020, was Director of the UNM Women’s Chorus, Las Cantantes.

-A native of Saskatchewan, Canada, Dr. Maxine Thévenot received her bachelor’s degree in Music Education from the University of Saskatchewan (with Distinction); and her Master of Music and Doctor of Musical Arts degrees from the Manhattan School of Music.
-At Manhattan School, she was twice awarded the Bronson Ragan Award for ‘outstanding ability in organ performance’.
-Maxine is an Associate of the Royal Canadian College of Organists and the Royal Conservatory of Music, Toronto, and was made an Honorary Fellow of the National College of Music, London, UK in 2006 for her “services to music.”
+A native of Saskatchewan, Canada, Maxine Thévenot received her Bachelor’s degree in music education from the University of Saskatchewan (with Distinction) and her Master of Music and Doctor of Musical Arts degrees from the Manhattan School of Music.
+She was twice awarded the Bronson Ragan Award at Manhattan School of Music for ‘outstanding ability in organ performance’.
+Maxine is an Associate of the Royal Canadian College of Organists and the Royal Conservatory of Music, Toronto, and was made an Honorary Fellow of the National College of Music, London, UK, in 2006 for her “services to music.”

 Pin It on Pinterest